husarion/rosbot_ros/README.md

 ```

 ## Demo
-Bellow you can find demos with ROSbots:
+Below you can find demos with ROSbots:
 - in [rosbot-docker](https://github.com/husarion/rosbot-docker/tree/ros2) you will find a simple example how to drive ROSbot with `teleop_twist_keyboard`.
 - in [rosbot-sensors](https://github.com/husarion/rosbot-sensors) you will find an example how to visualize all ROSbot sensors.
 - in [rosbot-mapping](https://github.com/husarion/rosbot-mapping) you will find an example how to use ROSbot with the [slam_toolbox](https://github.com/SteveMacenski/slam_toolbox/).